-WEST VIRGINIA Persons who can Person at risk of experiencing an opioid-related overdose. receive or administer Family member, friend, or other person in a position to assist a ("laypersons) person at risk of experiencing an opioid-related overdose.
+WEST VIRGINIA Persons who can dispense or distribute Pharmacist.
+Pharmacy intern under supervision of a pharmacist.
+Any governmental or non-governmental organization, including: Local health department; Law enforcement agency; or Other organization that promotes scientifically proven ways of mitigating health risks associated with substance use disorders and other high-risk behaviors.
+Dispenser/distributer immunity Any pharmacist or pharmacy intern who dispenses an opioid antagonist is not subject to civil liability or criminal prosecution unless dispensing the opioid antagonist was the result of the pharmacist or pharmacy intern's gross negligence or willful misconduct.
+Persons who can receive or administer ("laypersons) Person at risk of experiencing an opioid-related overdose.
+Family member, friend, or other person in a position to assist a person at risk of experiencing an opioid-related overdose.
 Initial responders who receive opioid antagonists from the local and state agencies employing them.
 Public, private, parochial, or denominational school located within this state.
 School nurse.
-Nonmedical school personnel who have been trained in the administration of an opioid antagonist and who have been designated and authorized by the school to administer the opioid antagonist Layperson possession Any person or organization may possess an opioid antagonist, without a prescription regardless of whether the person or organization holds a prescription.
+Nonmedical school personnel who have been trained in the administration of an opioid antagonist and who have been designated and authorized by the school to administer the opioid antagonist Layperson possession without a prescription Any person or organization may possess an opioid antagonist, regardless of whether the person or organization holds a prescription.
 Public, private, parochial, or denominational school located within this state may possess and maintain at the school a supply of an opioid antagonist without a prescription for use in emergency medical care or treatment for an adverse opioid event.

-Layperson Person who receives an opioid antagonist may administer an administration opioid antagonist to another person if he or she has a good faith belief that the other person is experiencing a drug-related overdose and he or she exercises reasonable care in administering the drug to the other person.
+WEST VIRGINIA Layperson Person who receives an opioid antagonist may administer an administration opioid antagonist to another person if he or she has a good faith belief that the other person is experiencing a drug-related overdose and he or she exercises reasonable care in administering the drug to the other person.
 Person who administers an opioid antagonist to a person whom they believe to be suffering from an opioid-related overdose is required to seek additional medical treatment at a medical facility for that person immediately following the administration of the opioid antagonist to avoid further complications as a result of suspected opioid-related overdose.
+Layperson immunity Any person who possesses an opioid antagonist and administers it to a person whom they believe to be suffering from an opioidrelated overdose and who is acting in good faith is not, as a result of his or her actions or omissions, subject to criminal prosecution arising from the possession of an opioid antagonist or subject to any civil liability with respect to the administration of or failure to administer the opioid antagonist unless the act or failure to act was the result of gross negligence or willful misconduct.
+In the absence of gross negligence or willful misconduct, nothing in this section shall be construed to impose civil or criminal liability on a local or state governmental agency or an initial responder acting in good faith in the administration or provision of an opioid antagonist in cases where an individual appears to be experiencing an opioid overdose.
+School nurse or trained and authorized nonmedical school personnel, who administer an opioid antagonist as provided in this section, is immune from liability for any civil action arising out of an act or omission resulting from the administration of the opioid antagonist unless the act or omission was the result of the school nurse or trained and authorized nonmedical school personnel's gross negligence or willful misconduct.